 Trademark Lawyers in the USA ► Other Countries

 Trademark Lawyers USA - Recent Legal Articles

-- Trademark FAQ: Does a Trademark Last Indefinitely?
+- Trademark FAQ: Why Is a Trademark Search Necessary?

 The U.S. Patent and Trademark Office conducts a search for conflicting trademarks as part of the official examination of an application.
 Therefore, a pre-application search is always a good idea.